Documentation Index

 How Orders Match

-- Immediate Match: If someone is selling at your price, trade happens instantly
+- Immediate Match: If a matching sell order exists at your price, the trade executes instantly

-- Order Book: If no match, your order waits in the order book
+- Order Book: If no match exists, your order waits in the order book

-- Full Fill: When your entire order is matched
+- Full Fill: Your entire order has been matched

 Order Status